Wuthering Heights Study Guide

 Emily Brontë’s Wuthering Heights is a seminal work of English literature.
 First published in 1847, it explores intense passions and destructive forces.

-The novel delves into themes of love, revenge, class, and nature.
+The novel explores themes of love, revenge, class, and nature.
 Its intricate narrative structure and complex characters make it a challenging yet rewarding text for Leaving Certificate students.

 How to Use This Guide for Exam Preparation